Subscribe to Body Moments Newsletter and get a FREE e-book!

 The Function of the Hip Adductor Muscles

 The adductor muscles of the hip are the muscles that are inside your thighs.
-They are more commonly known as the groin muscles and are easy to locate.
+They are well-known as the groin muscles and are easy to locate.
 If you are sitting, place your fingers inside your thighs just below your pubic bone and squeeze your knees together.
 You can immediately feel the top of the adductor muscles.
 As with most muscles, the adductors are actually a group of muscles, the adductor brevis, adductor longus and the adductor magnus.

 The engagement of the core is necessary to create the solid foundation for integrated, flowing and easy movements that are necessary in any sport to promote stability and prevent injury.

 Tight groin muscles can hamper the effectiveness of your performance.
 Anyone who has suffered from a groin pull can attest to the importance of this muscle group in doing just about anything in the activities of daily life.
-Groin pulls are most often due to insufficient conditioning and/or strengthening prior to engaging in a new sport or activity.
-They are more common in males, so you may extrapolate on what that might mean.

 Recently I have done a lot of telemark skiing, which unlike alpine skiing, you are essentially lunging down the mountain.
 Telemark skiing is also known as free-heel skiing.
 One leg is forward of the other, and the stability required in both the knees and hips is enormous as you balance yourself in the lunge position as you are flying down the mountain.
 Especially for an old geezer like me!

-Of course, I did not do adductor muscles strengthening prior to ski season, but to my credit, I did do lots and lots of lunges.
+Of course, I did not do adductor muscle strengthening prior to ski season, but to my credit, I did do lots and lots of lunges.
 Since the body is a chain, with one muscle affecting the performance of another, the lunges did help with adductor muscle strengthening, but apparently, not enough.

-During the ski season, my inner knees started killing me.
-I thought it was just my quadriceps or my sartorius muscles that were sore and tight from the lunging.
-When I finally figured it all out and went to foam roll my inner thighs, I thought I would scream in agony.
-Now the vastus medialis head (one component of the quadriceps, above the knee to the inside of the leg) was definitely involved as well, but I don’t know why it took me so long to include the adductor muscles in my self myofascial release program.
+Now the vastus medialis head (one component of the quadriceps, that attaches above the knee and wraps around to the inside of the thigh) was definitely involved as well, but I don’t know why it took me so long to include the adductor muscles in my self-myofascial release program.
 Like the men with their groin pulls, I guess.
 It’s an area that goes unnoticed and un-thought-of until yours get tight and/or injured.

-When I was meditating on my adductor muscles as I rolled them, I couldn’t help thinking that I was not ‘holding it all together.’
-Quite literally, in fact as holding my legs together to telemark was a real issue for me – a body-mind-soul issue.
 I have been seriously considering switching to alpine skiing after many, many years of telemark skiing, because the strength and effort required to telemark is no longer providing me with the enjoyment I used to get.
 Now it is just dang hard work.
 Life is too short to do an activity that no longer brings enjoyment.

 It was mostly about ego-enjoyment anyway.
 That I was still able, as a female, over the age of 50 to telemark ski at all, was a continued accomplishment.
 Yet I kept finding myself switching to parallel turns (which you can actually do on telemark skis) because I would tire of lunging after about 5 runs!
-So my issue was related to the fact that my heart was no longer into telemark skiing and my body was letting me know that I didn’t need to hold this concept of myself any longer.

 If your adductors or groin muscles are tight, meditate on what you are trying to hold together, or what you are no longer able to hold together!